paul-ehrlich-institute/binf-unit-coding-challenge/README.md

 3. Translates all six reading frames of the mRNA sequence given the genetic code in `standard_code.txt`,
 4. Prints the longest translation of each mRNA sequence to standard output in FASTA file format.

-When evaluating the code, special attention will be given to the use of clean coding practices and extensibility.
+When evaluating the code, special attention will be given to the use of clean coding practices and maintainability.
 The output for the given input files is can be found in `genes.fasta`.
 Your solution will also be tested on additional input.